Keerthana-Thiagaraj/MineSweeperApp/README.md

 ## Design Principles
 - **SOLID Principles**: Each class has a single responsibility, dependencies are injected for testability, and the code is open for extension but closed for modification.
 - **Clean Architecture**: The project is organized into service, model, and CLI layers for separation of concerns and maintainability.
-- **Design Patterns**: MVC pattern is used to separate user interface, business logic, and data.
-Service layer encapsulates game rules and logic.
-- **Testability**: All core logic is covered by unit tests, and CLI interaction is tested for input validation.
+- **Design Patterns Used**:
+  - **MVC (Model-View-Controller)**: The overall architecture separates concerns:
+    - **Model**: `Board`, `Cell` classes represent the game state and data.
+    - **View**: `Cli` class handles user interaction and display.
+    - **Controller**: `GameService` class manages game logic and coordinates between model and view.
+  - **Service Layer Pattern**: `GameService` encapsulates business logic, win/loss detection, and game rules, providing a clean API for the CLI.
+  - **Factory Pattern**: The `Board` class acts as a factory for creating the grid and placing mines, abstracting the initialization logic.
+  - **Dependency Injection**: Constructors in `GameService`, `Board`, and `Cli` accept dependencies, making the code flexible and testable.
+  - **Strategy Pattern (implicit)**: The mine placement logic in `Board` can be extended to support different strategies for mine distribution.

 ## Design Explanation
-- **MinesweeperMain.java**: Entry point, initializes Cli and GameService.
+- **MinesweeperMain.java**: Entry point.
+Uses the Factory pattern to instantiate the CLI and GameService.
+Follows Dependency Injection by passing dependencies to constructors.
-- **Cli.java**: Handles user input/output, prompts, and game loop.
-Follows the exact input/output format from the problem statement.
+- **Cli.java**: Implements the View in MVC.
+Handles all user input/output, prompts, and game loop.
+Uses Dependency Injection to receive the GameService instance.
+Follows the Observer pattern by updating the display after each move.
-- **GameService.java**: Manages game state, win/loss logic, and user moves.
+- **GameService.java**: Implements the Controller in MVC and the Service Layer pattern.
+Manages game state, win/loss logic, and user moves.
+Coordinates between the CLI and Board.
+Uses Dependency Injection for testability.
-- **Board.java**: Represents the grid, mine placement, and uncovering logic.
+- **Board.java**: Implements the Model in MVC and the Factory pattern.
+Responsible for grid creation, mine placement, and uncovering logic.
+Can be extended for different mine placement strategies (Strategy pattern).
-- **Cell.java**: Represents each cell (mine, uncovered, flagged, etc.).
+- **Cell.java**: Implements the Model in MVC.
+Represents each cell's state (mine, uncovered, flagged, etc.).
 - **Tests**: Board, Cell, and GameService logic are unit tested for correctness.
 CLITest simulates user interaction and validates CLI output.

 ## Project Structure